Germany: What is the 'AfD firewall'? – DW – 01/30/2025

 Merz is 'wrong', says Merkel

-Former CDU Chancellor Angela Merkel, who rarely comments on currents events since retiring from politics in 2021, gave a rare statement on Thursday expressing her disapproval of Merz's actions.
+Former CDU Chancellor Angela Merkel, who has rarely commented on currents events since retiring from politics in 2021, gave a rare statement on Thursday expressing her disapproval of Merz's actions.

-In her statement, she wrote that Merz assured her in November that he would not work with parties considered on the far-left and far-right.
-She said that he was "wrong" to break his pledge.
+In her statement, she wrote that Merz assured her in November that he would not work with parties considered on the far left and far right.
+She said he was "wrong" to break his pledge.

 This article was originally written in German.